gurumojo/warthog/README.md

 Otherwise, use the local copy pulled from [NPM](https://npmjs.org/) during the dependency install process.
 Simply substitute "`node_modules/grunt-cli/bin/grunt`" as necessary wherever the "`grunt`" command is referred to within this document.

-Once your preferred node version is installed and the example package archive has been extracted, running the following command from within the example directory will install all the dependencies declared within the package.json file.
+Once your preferred node version is installed and the example package archive has been extracted, running the following command from within the example directory will install all the dependencies declared within the package.json and bower.json files.

 >`npm install`